abramwit/Link-State-Routing/README.md

 ## Future Improvements
 * Support for dynamic link failures and updates
-* Allow router link “costs” to be set
+* Allow router link “costs” to be set --> Currently we set all router link costs to 1

 ## Help
 Use the -h flag for more information on the arguments for the emulator.py and tracer.py files.